bitextor/bitextor/docs/CONFIG.md

 Bitextor uses a configuration file to define the variables required by the pipeline.
 Depending on the options defined in this configuration file the pipeline can behave differently, running alternative tools and functionalities.
 The following is an exhaustive overview of all the options that can be set in the configuration file and how they affect to the pipeline.

-**Suggestion**: A minimalist [configuration file sample](config/basic.yaml) is provided in this repository.
+**Suggestion**: A configuration wizard called `bitextor-config` gets installed with Bitextor to help with this task.
+Furthermore, a minimalist [configuration file sample](config/basic.yaml) is provided in this repository.
 You can take it as an starting point by changing all the paths to match your environment.

 Current pipeline constists of the following steps: